jina-ai/jina/docs/tutorials/chatbot.md

 folder.
 This is only the CSS and HTML files to render our results.
 We will use a dataset in a `.csv` format.
 We'll use the [COVID](https://www.kaggle.com/xhlulu/covidqa) dataset from Kaggle.

-Download it under your project directory:
+Download it under your `tutorial` directory:
 ```shell
 wget https://static.jina.ai/chatbot/dataset.csv
 ```